 Mauritz was the co-founder and CTO of Lontech and Sperolon, where he was the architect for intelligent residential demand-side systems and the SL2000 environmental sensing system that is widely deployed in mines in South Africa.
 Mauritz worked as a product manager for Coactive Networks where he was part of the team that oversaw the move to large scale production of home gateway systems for a large Swedish utility.
 He was the co-founder and CTO of IMSI-Design where he was responsible for the TurboCAD range of products and helped establish TurboCAD as the dominant CAD application in retail in the US.
 Mauritz was Chairman of the Board of the Open Design Alliance, an entity providing libraries for open exchange of geometry between various popular CAD platforms.
 He holds a Bachelor in Electronic Engineering from the University of Stellenbosch, Hons.
 Bachelor of Computer Engineering from the University of Pretoria and a Masters of Electrical Engineering (cum laude) from the University of Potchefstroom.
 He also holds a patent on a machine vision system for industrial control and a number of patents pending associated with his work at XiO.

-Malcolm Thompson, Chief Financial Officer
+Malcolm Thompson, Chief Executive Officer

 Mal brings a diverse set of skills to bear at XiO.
 After graduating from Harvard Business School, he spent the next dozen years working in finance as both an investment banker at Harris Williams and Co. and MHT Partners, and a principal investor at La Jolla Cove Investors.
 Mal worked across a wide range of industries in those roles, with particular focus on business and information systems, consumer products, materials and mining, and biotechnology.
 Prior to business school, Mal spent nine years in the Army as an Airborne Infantry officer and Green Beret, with multiple combat tours overseas.
 A graduate of the United States Military Academy with a B.S. in Engineering Physics, he lives in Marin with his wife, two daughters, and son.
 In his free time, Mal can be found watching New England’s sports teams, reading (mostly history), picking up after children, or exercising.